An Afternoon at the Brooklyn Museum

 About Witness: Art and Civil Rights in the Sixties

-Witness: Art and Civil Rights in the Sixties” is an exhibition aimed to explore the ways in which visual artists responded to the Civil Rights Movement in the United States during the 1960s.
-It highlighted the socio-political climate of that era and examined how artists used their work as a form of activism and expression.
+Witness: Art and Civil Rights in the Sixties is an exhibition that explores how visual artists responded to the Civil Rights Movement in the United States during the 1960s.
+It highlights the socio-political climate of that era and examines how artists used their work as a form of activism and expression.

 The exhibition featured a wide range of artworks, including paintings, sculptures, photographs, and other visual media, created by artists who were influenced by or actively participated in the Civil Rights Movement.
 The pieces showcased the artists’ responses to issues such as racial segregation, discrimination, and the quest for civil rights and social justice.

-The exhibition aimed to provide viewers with a deeper understanding of the intersection between art and social change during the 1960s, emphasizing the ways in which artists contributed to and were influenced by the struggles for civil rights and equality.
+The exhibition aimed to provide viewers with a deeper understanding of the intersection between art and social change during the 1960s, emphasizing how artists contributed to and were influenced by the struggles for civil rights and equality.

 In addition to visiting the “Witness” exhibit, I went to view the Egyptian Gallery.
 It was my first time at the museum, and I will try my best to return on another occasion.